While many know this canine cutie as “Asta”, the Wire Fox Terrier’s actual name was Skippy.

 But his big break came thanks to the The Thin Man.
 The adorable pooch charmed audiences, and his popularity is proven in that he got top billing alongside his human co-stars William Powell and Myrna Loy.

 Skippy received training from his owners, Henry and Gale East, as well as Frank Inn and Frank and Rudd Weatherwax.
-The Weatherwax brothers also trained other famous dogs like Toto, Lassie, Old Yeller, and Benji.
+The Weatherwax brothers also trained other famous dogs like Toto, Old Yeller, Benji, and Lassie (read more about him here).

 Skippy (sometimes called the “Laurence Olivier of Dogs”) knew how to play hide and seek, do a backflip, howl on command, and cover his face.